Are you a life scientist but looking to start your own business?

 Bioentrepreneurship is the integration of two different disciplines, science, and business.
 It is the flow of innovation from academia to industry.
 Unlike Entrepreneurship, Bioentrepreneurship is entirely academia-powered.

 Or Simply, an entrepreneurial business based on the Biotechnology is known as Bioentrepreneurship.
-Biotech-based business is usually started a researcher so that’s why a Bioentrepreneur has more knowledge of its product than any other entrepreneur.
+Biotech-based business is usually started by a researcher so that’s why a Bioentrepreneur has more knowledge of its product than any other entrepreneur.

 Bioentrepreneur is not shadowed by the business risks but scientific risks are haunting him.
 The aim of Biotechnology-based business is to commercialize the research and deliver its potential benefit to the human race.